STAT412 Generalised Linear Models

 - Survival models

-Dobson and Barnett (2008) An Introduction to generalized linear models, Chapman and Hall
+Dobson and Barnett (2018) An introduction to generalized linear models.
+CRC press.

-McCullagh and Nelder (1989) Generalized linear models, Chapman and Hall
+McCullagh and Nelder (1989) Generalised linear models.
+Chapman and Hall.

 Two hours of lecture per week.
 Time and location to be arranged.